-6. DUE DILLIGENCE DEVELOPMENT UPDATE FROM 2017/18
+6. DUE DILLIGENCE DEVELOPMENT UPDATE

 Oxford Brookes University has continued to express its commitment to work towards greater transparency and responsibility within and for the people working within its supply chains.
-This has been ensured by focusing upon tackling modern slavery to protect vulnerable workers and remedy severe human rights violations.
+Focusing upon tackling modern slavery to protect vulnerable workers and remedy severe human rights violations has supported this.